Welcome

 Now, do you doubt that your Bird was true?

-In the poem, she artfully writes of a scientist who splits a lark to find its song.
-At that time, I had begun to feel that was happening within our school--we were dissecting and measuring and mining best educational practices to meet standardized testing outcome goals.
+In the poem, Dickinson writes honestly about a scientist who splits a lark to find its song.
+The poem shows that when we dissect and obsessively compartmentalize for the sake of science or progress, we miss or even injure the whole.
+At that time, I had begun to feel that was happening within our school.
+We were dissecting and measuring and mining best educational practices to meet standardized testing outcome goals-not to meet the needs of a virtuous person.
 We were dissecting the bird to find its song, but we were killing the bird in the process.

-However, beyond content and structure, habits that create attentive learners should be relationships.
-The relationship between teacher and student should be one of shared reverence.
-As a teacher, I see each student as a wholly unique being, deserving of respect and capable of growth beyond my imagining.
+However, beyond content and structure, habits that create attentive learners are rooted in relationship.
+The relationship between teacher and student should be one of shared respect.
+As a teacher, I see each student as a wholly unique being, deserving of my respect and capable of growth beyond my imagining.
 My hope is to let them know that they are an integral part of our classroom, and that I care about them and the future they may have.
 Through this care, I hope to foster a love for what I love---the excitement in pursuing challenging math problems, the beauty of great works of literature, the reverence I feel when I read about great men and women throughout history, and wonder whenever I consider natural sciences as we learn our place in the order of things.

-Education should be life-giving through the rich feast that we lay before students and through the time that we give them to digest that feast.
+Education should be life-giving.
+We should lay before them a rich feast from which their hearts and minds are nourished.
 Education should be a practice that we lend our participation and effort toward, until it becomes a craft--both learning and teaching.
 I still have much to learn here, but you can be sure I will be making my best effort to learn to teach well.
 Education should foster meaningful relationships--between student and teacher; between class and subject matter; between school and life.
 These relationships and the communities where we build them should encourage us toward becoming our best selves.
 For as one of my educational heroes said,

 “The question is not, – how much does the youth know? when he has finished his education – but how much does he care? and about how many orders of things does he care?
 In fact, how large is the room in which he finds his feet set? and, therefore, how full is the life he has before him?”-Charlotte Mason